olgadk7/olgadk7.github.io/_posts/2024-11-13-eudemonia.md

 ---

-# My First Health Conference: Notes on a Life Well Lived at Eudemonia
+# Notes on a Life Well Lived at Eudemonia

 I recently attended a conference focused on aging, wellbeing, and longevity - or more broadly, "a life well lived."
 Hosted by [Eudemonia](https://eudemonia.net/), the event brought together scientists, wellness founders, and fitness coaches to share their expertise and practices⁠, creating a multidisciplinary holistic environment.
 The conference offered a unique blend of experiences: